IRTF-HRPC/drafts/draft-terminology.md

 There are alternatives to this terminology set that vastly improve clarity because they are not even metaphors, they're descriptions.
 The alternatives proposed here say exactly what they mean.

  * Accept-list and Drop-list for threat signaling.
-See for examle {{RFC8612}}, {{RFC8782}}, and {{RFC8783}}).
+See for example {{RFC8612}}, {{RFC8782}}, and {{RFC8783}}).
  * Blocklist-allowlist, deny-allow or block-permit for permissions.

 ## Other Considerations

 As described in the preceding sections, the language used in technical documentation, like all written text, creates and reinforces expectations and stereotypes.
 We propose nothing more than additional care in the choice of language just as care is taken in defining standards and protocols themselves.
 The two examples provided above are not the only cases of exclusionary language to be avoided, and many more can be collected.
-We use this section to broaden the context of other offensive and exclusionary terminologies to encompass additional concerns, why spotting and eradicating problematic terminologies is a valid endeavour for authors and editors of technical documentaion and how this might be systematised.
+We use this section to broaden the context of other offensive and exclusionary terminologies to encompass additional concerns, why spotting and eradicating problematic terminologies is a valid endeavour for authors and editors of technical documentation and how this might be systematised.

 There are many other metaphors present in technical documentation that are "terms of art" but that have no technical basis whatsoever.
 If any of these metaphors is offensive there is no excuse for its continued use.
 A term like "man-in-the-middle" is not technically useful.
 It is not a standard term, not as clear as its alternative "on-path attacker", and should therefore be avoided.
 When presented with the opportunity to employ the use of metaphors or to unthinkingly repeat terms of art that connote gender or race, Authors should simply find a better way to explain themselves.
 A fun read on the politics of colloquial speech by George Orwell should dissuade any clever Author from using tired explanatory metaphors {{Orwell}}.